Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide

 Attend Christmas Eve mass or the Christmas Day blessing with the Pope at St. Peter’s Basilica.
 Check out the huge tree (from somewhere in Italy, it changes annually) and the nativity scene in St. Peter’s Square.

 The city is decked out in Christmas lights and there are a few Christmas markets scattered throughout the center.
+And, you can still get gelato!

 My favorite places to look for gifts include the Monti neighborhood and via del Corso.